kubermatic/kubermatic/docs/zz_generated.addondata.go.txt

 	// "hetzner", "kubevirt", "openstack", "packet", "vsphere" depending on
 	// the configured datacenters.
 	CloudProviderName string
-	// Version is the exact cluster version.
+	// Version is the exact current cluster version.
 	Version *semver.Version
-	// MajorMinorVersion is a shortcut for common testing on "Major.Minor".
+	// MajorMinorVersion is a shortcut for common testing on "Major.Minor" on the
+	// current cluster version.
 	MajorMinorVersion string
 	// Network contains DNS and CIDR settings for the cluster.
 	Network ClusterNetwork